grbruns/zoom-attendance-plotter/README.md

 to correspond to the name of your Zoom meeting for the class.
 For example, I have a "OS.csv" file because OS is the name of my OS class meetings.

+1. Make sure attendance.py is in your PATH.

-Here is an example of the first few lines of a roster file:
+Here are the first few lines of an example roster file:

     First name,Last name,alias
     Armon,Factor,